pettni/separable_invariance/README.md

 # InvSepSynth

-Matlab code for synthesis of separable invariant sets.
+Matlab code for synthesis of separable invariant sets from the paper

+ - Petter Nilsson and Necmiye Ozay, ***Synthesis of separable controlled invariant sets for modular local control design***, in *Proceedings of the American Control Conference*, pp. 5656-5663, 2016

 ## Classes